-In 2007, Citadel officials say a former summer camper came forward and accused ReVille of illicit sexual conduct in 2002, when ReVille was a cadet.
+In 2007, a former summer camper came forward and accused ReVille of illicit sexual conduct in 2002, when ReVille was a cadet.
 Reported five years after the fact, the school investigated the claims but did not tell police.

 Finding no proof on its own, the college didn’t press the matter beyond its own internal investigation, according to a statement released by school officials over the weekend.

-While teaching at Pinewood Preparatory School in Summerville, some parents and teachers were concerned with the amount of time ReVille spent with young boys, but no one said anything to future employers, according to the Post and Courier.
+While teaching at in Summerville, some parents and teachers were concerned with the amount of time ReVille spent with young boys, but no one said anything to future employers, according to the Post and Courier.
 The school denies there was improper conduct.

 Those incidents and tendencies should have been red flags, said Cindy McElhinney, program director at Darkness To Light, a Charleston sexual abuse prevention agency.